International Relations

 Year Two

-This seminar series explores UKs international identity and foreign policy in relation to key regions/countries in the world.
-Through a geographical assessment, the seminar fosters discussions over directions and challenges of UK foreign policy in security, trade, development, environment among other dimensions.
+Examine the UK’s international identity and foreign policy in relation to key global regions.
+Through a geographical lens, you will analyse the directions and challenges of UK policy in security, trade, development, and environmental dimensions.

 Year Three

-Bottom-up international Politics: questions the role of non-state actors and civil society in international politics.
+- Bottom-Up International Politics – Examine the role of non-state actors and civil society in shaping international politics.

-U.S-led order and post-hegemony: this component reflects on the historical role of the US in shaping the global order and focuses on post-hegemony developments, challenges and scenarios.
+- U.S.-Led Order and Post-Hegemony – Analyse the historical role of the United States in shaping the global order and consider post-hegemonic developments and challenges.

-Students will do either a 10,000-word dissertation in conjunction with your other subject, or a 5,000 words special study.
-They will receive guidance and individual support from an assigned tutor in the creation and completion of this work.
-They are expected to work on this project mostly by themselves.
+For the research component, you will complete either a 10,000-word dissertation (in conjunction with your other subject) or a 5,000-word special study.
+You will receive individual guidance from an assigned tutor but are expected to work independently to produce original, high-quality research.

 Entry requirements